assembler-institute/npm-and-testing-basics/README.md

 ## Requirements

-- Understand that it is a **dependency manager**.
-- Understand what **NPM** is and what its fundamentals are.
-- Improve your knowledge in Javascript in professional work environments
-- Improve your knowledge regarding **Javascript Modules**.
-- Understand how to use **third party libraries** and packages in your project without the need to store them in your repository.
+- To run the tests we need to use npm.
+To check if it's installed run the following command line:

+  npm -v

+- If it isn't installed, just install node.js.
+After verifying npm is installed run.

+  npm install

+- After the dependencies have been installed use to run all tests.

+  npm test

 ## Repository

 First of all you must fork this project into your GitHub account.

-To create a fork on GitHub is as easy as clicking the “fork” button on the repository page.
+To do so on GitHub is as easy as clicking the “fork” button on the repository page.

 <img src="https://docs.github.com/assets/images/help/repository/fork_button.jpg" alt="Fork on GitHub" width='450'>